FatonHaxhiu/Password-Strength-Analyzer/README.md

 - (Optional) WSL on Windows for development (commands below are WSL-compatible)

 ## Setup Instructions
-Copy and paste the following commands to set up the project:

 1. **Clone the Repository**:
    git clone https://github.com/FatonHaxhiu/Password-Strength-Analyzer.git